AkshatRepo/AI_Music_Composer/README.md

 2)After cloning install all the dependencies as mentioned above.
 3)then run generator.py with all 128epochs

-All the credit goes to Ji-Sung Kim for their great effort.
+Credit goes to Ji-Sung Kim for their great effort.